 The initial vocal line is characterised by the fact that it inter-relates with the oboe, the four-note motive overlapping between them and maintaining the sense of insecurity.
 But it is not long before tentativeness becomes tortuous; convoluted melismas on—-verklagen—-and—-wagen—-both underline the ferocity of pointless accusations, leaving us in little doubt as to the causes of the emotional turbulence.

 The music has now moved to the dominant key of Bb and a shortened version of the ritornello theme ushers in a further setting, altered only in detail but with increased intensity, of the original four lines of text.
 Bach′s portrayal of the suffering conscience is extended and spacious; this is not a matter to be glossed over in a hurry.

-A second, shorter but even more intense oboe solo (bars 74-8) leads us to the final two lines of text, the self-defeating conscience, the denouement of the movement and the point of highest drama.
+A second, shorter but even more intense oboe solo (bars 74-8) leads us to the final two lines of text, the self-defeating conscience, the denouement of the movement, the point of highest drama.
 Minor keys escort us to a final anguished cry from the soprano.